Xilinx/Vitis-Tutorials/docs/mixing-c-rtl-kernels/README.md

 First, you will create and package an RTL-based kernel using the RTL Kernel Wizard.
 By default, the wizard creates a kernel to increment by one.
 This kernel will be used in this tutorial.
 Additionally, the wizard automates the steps needed to package the RTL design into a kernel object file (XO).

 You will generate the RTL-based kernel by quickly going through the RTL Kernel Wizard steps without much detail.
 Review the [Getting Started with RTL Kernels](/docs/getting-started-rtl-kernels/) RTL Kernel Wizard for a thorough tutorial.
-For complete details on the RTL Kernel Wizard, refer to  _Developing Applications_.
+For complete details on the RTL Kernel Wizard, refer to [Developing Applications](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/lhv1569273988420.html).

 ### Create the Vitis Project